ZedWalter/DataStructuresFinal/Stacks/stacks.md

 <img src="https://i.stack.imgur.com/Kq1GU.png">
 </figure>

 When you encounter an error, the debugger shows you the last functions or lines of code that your program hit before it encountered the error.
-This ouput comes directly from your computer as it automatically pushes and pops from the function stack.
+This output comes directly from your computer as it automatically pushes and pops from the function stack.

 The stack also has uses outside of programming!
 The popular card game "Magic the Gathering" applies a physical stack when you want to interact with your opponents cards.